 January 19 @ 10:00 am – 2:00 pm

 Get a broad understanding of navigating a well-equipped wood shop while learning the safety basics through practice.
-In this course, makers will begin with un-milled lumber and process it through various wood shop machines to get hands-on experience with various tools in the shop resulting in a mini hat rack to take home with them!
+In this course, makers will begin with un-milled lumber and process it through various wood shop machines to get hands-on experience with multiple tools in the shop, resulting in a mini hat rack to take home with them!

 What you’ll learn:

 - Chop sawing longer lumber to size

 - Face jointing to create a reference face

 - Planing to a specific thickness using reference face and proper wood orientation

 - Rip and crosscut table saw instruction to achieve designation size